LauraNolan/marti/README.md

 * Get MongoDB running with default settings.
 * Use Django's runserver to quickly get you up and running with the CRITs interface.

-Just run the following:
+Run the following:

 ```bash

     sh script/bootstrap
 ```

-Once you've run bootstrap once, do not use it again to get the runserver going, you'll be going through the install process again.
+Once you've run bootstrap once, do not use it again to get the runserver going, as it would be going through the install process again.
 Instead use the server script:

 ```bash